 SteelSeries Rival 650 Style

 The SteelSeries Rival 650 is very similar in appearance to the SteelSeries Rival 600.
-This gaming keyboard features a user-friendly design that includes RGB lights on the logo, scroll wheel, and two strips on the body.
+This gaming mouse features a user-friendly design that includes RGB lights on the logo, scroll wheel, and two strips on the body.
 It’s mostly black with some gray elements throughout, and it has grips on the side panels for added comfort.

 SteelSeries Rival 650 Weight

 Because of the built-in battery, it weighs somewhat more than the SteelSeries Rival 600.
 It comes with eight 4-gram weights that may be placed beneath the side panels to help you optimize your weight distribution.

 While it is possible to remove the side panels to make the mouse lighter, you will lose the three side buttons, and the mouse will most likely be less comfortable without them.
 With the panels, we were able to determine the bare minimal weight.

 If you’re looking for a wireless mouse that’s a little lighter, the Razer DeathAdder V2 Pro is a good option.

 The construction of the mouse is of high quality.
 When you squeeze it, the body is made entirely of plastic, which feels sturdy and squeaks a little.
 The clicks are pleasant and gratifying, however the scroll wheel is a little sloppy and unresponsive.
 Unfortunately, if you squeeze the left side of the controller too hard, one of the side buttons will be activated.

 There have been complaints that the side grips have come loose over time, but we have not conducted any long-term durability tests.
 The side grips are comfortable on our device, but if you have any problems, please let us know in the comments section below.